revoxhere/duino-coin/README.md

 To build your own Duino-Coin apps, here's a list of of commands the master server accepts.
 To start communication however, firstly you need to connect to the server.
 For now you have two options:
-*   TCP connection (recommended) - server IP and port are now static (but can change) and can be found [here](https://github.com/revoxhere/duino-coin/blob/gh-pages/serverip.txt)
+*   TCP connection (recommended) - server IP and port are static: `tcp://51.15.127.80:2811`
-*   Websocket connection (through proxy - may not be available 100% of the time) - server IP and port are static and are `ws://51.15.127.80:15808`
+*   Websocket connection (through proxy - may not be available 100% of the time) - server IP and port are static: `ws://51.15.127.80:15808`

+**Make sure you don't create more than 24 connections per IP address and don't make more than 10 connections in time shorter than 30 seconds.**
+If you do that, server may ban your IP for creating too much traffic and being a potential DDoS attacker.
+If you happen to get banned, wait about 30 seconds to get unbanned automatically.

-After connecting, the server will send version number it's currently on (1.7).
+After connecting, the server will send version number it's currently on (2.0).
 At this point you can send `LOGI` or `REGI` request to login or register an account or `JOB,username` to receive job for mining.
 To login, send `LOGI,username,password` - replace username and password with credentials.
 After sucessfull login server will send `OK`.
 If login fails, server will send `NO,Reason of failed login`.